PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 But sometimes you won't know the impact straight away.
 Or maybe your metric hasn't reached the predefined threshold yet.
 We still need a way for a human to jump in and call something a major incident.

-So even though we have automation at PagerDuty, we also have a mechanism whereby anyone can trigger our major incident response process at any time.
+So even though we have automation at GetYourGuide, we also have a mechanism whereby anyone can trigger our major incident response process at any time.
 This is very important for us.
 We've found that **lowering the barrier to triggering incident response has lead to a dramatic increase in the speed with which incidents are resolved**.

 We don't want people to sit on something because the official alarm hasn't gone off yet.
 If customer support gets lots of requests very quickly, it's a good sign there's something wrong, and we need them to be able to raise the alarm.
 We've even had interns trigger our incident response process in their first week.
 If the janitor walks past a graph and thinks it looks wrong, I want them to be able to trigger incident response.